SCEGGS Darlinghurst Ltd

 Peter is an independent company director.
 He has previously held positions including CEO of Moorebank Intermodal Company and CFO of Leighton Contractors.

 He possesses deep commercial, building and financial experience and more than 20 years’ experience as a board member on several not-for-profit and commercial boards.
 Peter is a Fellow of the Australian Institute of Company Directors and holds tertiary qualifications in economics, planning and management.
 He is a Director of Anglicare, Chairman of the Sydney Anglican Church Growth Corporation and attends St Matthew’s Church Manly.
 He has been a member of the Board since 2005, Peter’s wife and both daughters are Old Girls of the School.
+Peter is a diocesan representative on the Board.

 Dr Ruth Shatford AM